GSA/digitalcorps.gsa.gov/_fellows/2024/ellis-obrien.md

 university: Georgetown University
 region: west
 bio_short: Data scientist passionate about the intersection of statistical analysis and social issues
 why: In a rapidly evolving technological environment, the government must have the human resources it needs to use machine learning and artificial intelligence for good.
-Joining the USDC allows me to dedicate my career to supporting data-driven policy that improves people's lives.
+Joining USDC allows me to dedicate my career to supporting data-driven policy that improves people's lives.
 fun_fact: 'Ellis danced ballet for over a decade.
 He will still break out the occasional pirouette on the dance floor.'
 tags: ['west', '2024','Data_Science_And_Analytics', 'State', 'active']
 track: ['Data Science and Analytics']